How to Become a Notary in Indiana

 - Complete the remote notarization course and achieve a passing score on the remote notary examination.

-Upon approval by the Secretary of State, a remote notarization authorization is valid from the date of authorization through the expiration of the notary’s current notary public commission.
+Once the vendor has given their approval, your application will be processed by the Indiana Secretary of State's office.
+Upon approval by the secretary of state, a remote notarization authorization is valid from the date of authorization through the expiration of the notary’s current notary public commission.
 When the notary commission term expires, a notary must renew the notary commission before applying for a consecutive remote notary authorization.
-The qualifications and application for a consecutive authorization are the same as the qualifications and application for an initial remote notary authorization.
-For an up-to-date list of approved Remote Notary Technology Vendors, visit the Secretary of State website at https://inbiz.in.gov/certification/notary#verticalTab5.
-For information on using a vendor, please visit their website.

 How do I update my address on my Indiana notary commission?

-An Indiana notary public must notify the Secretary of State not later than thirty days after any change to the following information associated with the notary public (IC 33-42-12-3an):
+An Indiana notary public must notify the Indiana Secretary of State not later than thirty days after any change to the following information associated with the notary public [IC 33-42-12-3(a) and 75 IAC 7-2-2(a)]:

 - Name.